How to Write a Mission Statement for your Speaking Business

 When you actually put pen to paper to express your what as part of your mission, don’t freeze up about getting it perfect.
 If you start solving one problem and then your audience’s needs shift, it is a normal part of the speaking journey to pivot toward solving a different problem.
 For more insights into how to pivot your speaking business, check out this podcast.
 People change–including you!
 You might find that your interests or passions evolve as well as the needs of your customer base.
 Adapting your mission will allow you to remain honest, authentic, and motivated as a speaker.

 Articulating your mission is a continuous process.
 It starts the moment you decide to become a professional speaker.
 Your mission continues evolving as your business evolves and you can update your mission statement accordingly.
 If you struggle with characterizing your mission as something that might change, try writing two versions of your mission statement.
 A broader statement can go on your website or in a short social media bio.
 Then, you can get specific in client calls, marketing materials, and on stage when you know your audience.
 Your broad mission will probably not change unless you make a radical departure from your original speaking topic.
 On the other hand, you can adjust your specific mission statement as needed.
 Ultimately, all great speakers walk a fine line of staying true to their passions and staying relevant.
-If that sounds complicated, we have a podcast on this very topic here.
+If that sounds complicated, we have a podcast on this very topic here

-Learn How You Could Get Your First (Or Next) Paid Speaking Gig In 90 Days or Less
+Learn How You Could Get Your First (Or Next) Paid Speaking Gig — Guaranteed

 We receive thousands of applications every day, but we only work with the top 5% of speakers.

-Book a FREE call with our team to get started — you’ll learn why the vast majority of our students get a paid speaking gig within 90 days of finishing our program.
+Book a FREE call with our team to get started — you’ll learn why the vast majority of our students start booking paid speaking gigs even before they finish our program.

 Your Who.